iMega/imega.github.io/_posts/2015-04-14-jenkins-name-to-uuid.md

 layout: post
 title: How to jenkins use the username for the repository UUID instead
 lang: en-US
+description: Using JOB-DSL-plugin has a little trouble when you use scm section
 tags:
   - jenkins
   - job-dsl